carpetmat/Project3/README.md

 <b>&nbsp;&nbsp;&nbsp;&nbsp;• What event can you link these earthquakes to?</b><br>
 <br><p>These earthquakes are likely linked to the erruption of the Axial Seamount Volcano [1].
 Which can be seen as a pin point on the map in figure 2.
 Interestingly the erruption was not caused by a earthquake near the volcano, but a distance away, along the plate boundary it sits on top of.</p><br>
 <b>5.
 Identify a divergent boundary and a transform boundary on the map and answer this question:</b><br>

+<br><p>These earthquakes are likely linked to the erruption of the Axial Seamount Volcano [1].
+Which can be seen as a pin point on the map in figure 2.
+Interestingly the erruption was not caused by a earthquake near the volcano, but a distance away, along the plate boundary it sits on top of.</p><br>

 <b>&nbsp;&nbsp;&nbsp;&nbsp;• What kind of patterns in earthquake magnitude and location you observe over time along each boundary?</b><br>

 ## References: